Southwest Indian Seamounts MPA

 Protects THREE DIFFERENT fragile coral habitats

-First protection on an Indian Ocean seamount AND DEEP ABYSS
+Provides First protection of an Indian Ocean seamount AND DEEP ABYSSal plains